Caister-on-Sea: History

 In the 1950s, a building near the south gate at Caister was excavated in advance of a housing development.
-These buildings do not appear to be military as they include a hypocaust and painted wall plaster as well as female jewellery, and it has been suggested that this building may have been an officer's house, or possibly a ‘seamen's hostel’ which may be a polite name for a brothel.
+These buildings do not appear to be military as they include a hypocaust and painted wall plaster as well as female jewellery, and it has been suggested that this building may have been an officer's house, or possibly a "seamen's hostel", which may be a polite name for a brothel.
 The site appears to have been abandoned in the 5th century, but 150 Saxon burials have been found to the south of the enclosure.
 The remains excavated in the 1950s are now managed by English Heritage and are open free of charge to the public as Caister Roman Site.

+In the 15th century, Caister Castle was built as a residence for Sir John Fastolf.
+The castle has an attached Motoring Museum and is still open to visitors.

 There has been an offshore lifeboat in the area since 1791.
 It was used by a beach company to salvage ships wrecked on the sand banks.
 Between 1856 and 1969 lifeboats were operated by the RNLI.
 In the 1901 Caister lifeboat disaster, nine crew were lost while attempting a rescue during heavy seas.
 At the time it was said, "If they had to keep at it 'til now, they would have sailed about until daylight to help her.
 Going back is against the rules when we see distress signals like that".
 A monument to the men lost in the disaster bearing the inscription "Caister men never turn back" stands in the village cemetery, unveiled in 1903 and was listed Grade II by Historic England in 2020.
 A pub called the "Never Turn Back" is named after the incident.

-Today, Caister is also host to a National Coastwatch Institution (NCI) Station.

-21st century
+The village was served by Caister-on-Sea railway station until it was closed in 1959.
+The nearest railway station is now Great Yarmouth, 2+1/2 mi to the south.

+Amenities

 There is a Haven caravan and holiday park near the coast.
-The oldest holiday camp in the UK, it began as the "Caister Socialist Camp" in 1906.
+The oldest holiday camp in the United Kingdom, it began as the "Caister Socialist Camp" in 1906.
 In the 1950s and early 1960s, it used to be on both sides of the road.
 Opposite the beach was a dining room, paper shop, sports facilities and tourist chalets.
 These facilities were sold to a property developer who turned it into housing in the 1970s.
-In the 1980s a brand new holiday camp was opened, under the ownership of Ladbrokes, which was later sold to Warners in the 1990s.
+In the 1980s a new holiday camp was opened, under the ownership of Ladbrokes, which was sold to Warners in the 1990s.

-Caister’s village football team, Caister F.C., currently play at the King George V playing field.